 Arthur has been applying innovative pedagogy as an art educator for over twenty years and has recently started teaching mindfulness to high school students.

-He is also a participant in the International Thomas Merton Society through Holy Spirit Retreat Center in Encino, California.
+He is a member of ARC (Arts Religion Culture) as well as a participant in the Los Angeles Chapter of the International Thomas Merton Society through Holy Spirit Retreat Center in Encino, California.

 For adults, Arthur has created Contemplatives in Conversation, a gathering he currently facilitates online in The Meditation Chapel.
 In providing Christian contemplatives a support community for study, reflection and discussion, the goal is personal transformation through sharing and the meaningful application of spiritual principles to everyday life.